 Joint and Single Honours

-This module will take a hard look at the state of contemporary poetry in the context of current debates about its role, nature and function.
-The focus is on living poets and work published since 1980.
-We will examine such issues as: 'popularising' poetry through initiatives like Poetry Day or Poetry in Places; the meaning of 'performance' in poetry; the influence of the postmodern; the treatment of narrative; the disorientating and dialogic use of the lyric voice; and the oral/literary dialogue, especially in relation to gender, race and class.
-We shall also address the politics of publishing and critical reviewing with reference to the perceived interrelation between a literary mainstream and its counter-currents.
-During the programme we analyse new anthologies, individual poets such as Simon Armitage, Matthew Sweeney, Patience Agbabi, Benjamin Zephaniah, Imtiaz Dharker and Carol Ann Duffy.
+This module considers the state of contemporary poetry in the context of current debates about its role, nature and function, with a focus is on living poets and work published since 1980.
+We examine such issues as: 'popularising' poetry; the meaning of 'performance' in poetry; the politics of publishing and critical reviewing.
+During the programme we analyse new anthologies, individual poets such as Simon Armitage, Patience Agbabi, Benjamin Zephaniah, Imtiaz Dharker and Carol Ann Duffy.
 The main assessment is the student’s own anthology on a topic, theme or form of their choice, such as the city, dream, gender or sonnets.
 We also link with poets visiting during the Faculty’s cultural eXchanges week.

 This module aims to integrate the study of English with work experience in order to better qualify and prepare students for future employment.
 You will work voluntarily with an English-related employer for 5 hours a week for 5-6 weeks, reflecting on the ways in which the skills acquired during your English degree are put to use.
 A journal will be kept of your daily activities and you will give a 10 minute presentation towards the end of the module, outlining how you have and can use English within a particular career structure, based on your experience in the workplace.